yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 ### 3. Boot time debugging

-This debug scenario assumes that the kernel module need to be debugged before the sysfs interfaces ready.
+This debug scenario assumes that the kernel module needs to be debugged before the sysfs interfaces ready.
 There are two typical cases here,

 - Debug module while module is loading.